A visitor to our site asked: "I'm interested in storing rice and flour...and dry beans.

 We also have a similar post that mentions how to store salt and sugar.

-Visit Storing Dehydrated Food and Storing Dry Goods such as flour, salt, and sugar.
+Visit Storing Dehydrated Food and Storing Dry Goods such as salt, and sugar.

-Check out this "how to create storage out of thin air" post where I go into detail on how to add storage on a blank wall - if you've run out of closets.
+Check out this "how to create storage out of thin air" post where I go into detail on how to add storage on a blank wall - if you've run out of closets which I suspect happens 99% of the time!

 Put the heavier goods at the bottom of the pile so they're not "top heavy."
 They hurt when they fall on you.
 Ask me know I know.
 Ouch.